 Throughout the year, the children will be exposed to a variety of writing genres and will have the opportunity to convey their thoughts in a variety of modes.

-Teachers will also use the Otter Creek Mastering Math Facts to help students master their addition and subtraction facts through both one minute and two minute timed tests.
+We will also use the Otter Creek Mastering Math Facts to help students master their addition and subtraction facts.

 · Our Earth